 Many classes consist of 60 to 100 students.
 Reasonable teaching under these conditions is hardly possible.
 The reduction of the number of school pupils is thus a central concern of Regional Cooperation.
 However, more teachers have to be assigned by the school authority, otherwise one teacher has to teach two classes at the same time, which will not necessarily increase the quality of the teaching.
 A close cooperation between the school and the school authority is therefore absolutely necessary.

-For years, CIP and SCSS have been offering continuing education courses for teachers of English and Mathematics.
+Also for years CIP and Salzburg – Singida have been offering continuing education courses for teachers of English and Mathematics.
 The two subjects were chosen because the success rate in Standard Seven Exams in these two subjects in the Singida region is particularly poor by national standards.

 In cooperation with the instructors at the teachers’ college in Kinampanda (Teachers Training College – TTC), further education modules are developed and offered based on the wishes and needs of the teachers.